Note 1 - Basis of Presentation and Nature of Operations

 |Basis of Accounting [Text Block]||

-’s core service is to supply electronic ambulatory infusion pumps and associated disposable supply kits to oncology clinics, infusion clinics and hospital outpatient chemotherapy clinics to be utilized in the treatment of a variety of cancers including colorectal cancer, pain management and other disease states.
-The majority of the Company’s pumps are electronic infusion pumps.
-Smiths Medical, Inc. supplies more than
+The Company's core service is to supply electronic ambulatory infusion pumps and associated disposable supply kits to oncology clinics, infusion clinics and hospital outpatient chemotherapy clinics to be utilized in the treatment of a variety of cancers including colorectal cancer, pain management and other disease states.
+The majority of the Company's pumps are electronic infusion pumps.
+Smiths Medical, Inc. and Moog Medical Devices Group each supplied more than

 The entire disclosure for the basis of accounting, or basis of presentation, used to prepare the financial statements (for example, US Generally Accepted Accounting Principles, Other Comprehensive Basis of Accounting, IFRS).